 - On-site laundry facilities are available

-- On-side vending machines (MiniMart is located a few doors away)
+- On-site vending machines (MiniMart is located a few doors away)

 Pets are not allowed.

 Taxi service is available.
-Airport pick up at NGIS available through Muto Travel +39 339 1618395.
-Please request assistance at NGIS front desk, since only one company is authorized on to base.
+Airport pick-up at NGIS available through Muto Travel +39 339 1618395.
+Please request assistance at NGIS front desk, since only one company is authorized on to the base.